 At Wellspring, we try and follow Jesus' lead.
 Our approach is to equip people, focusing on our guiding values (apprenticeship, community, spirit attentiveness, scripture, and welcome)--which, we believe, are foundational to the Christian life.
 To help people inhabit these values in daily life, we have both communal and individual rhythms.

 Thus, in these communities, discipleship/apprenticeship and leadership development dovetail.
 As we train people to study the life of Jesus, listen to the Spirit, live in community, and throw parties, we give them the opportunity to lead others into these values and practices.
-As they become comfortable and competent leaders, our hope is that they would launch new communities to replicate this basic model (with their own personal touches, of course).
-And, in the end, we want to create basic DNA that is simple and replicable so that we initiate a Jesus movement in the Monterey Peninsula.
-Big picture, we want to catalyze a movement of multiplying apprentice communities that are guided by the Spirit, shaped by the Scriptures and embody the welcome of God.
+As they become comfortable and competent leaders, our hope is that they would launch new communities—catalyzing a movement of multiplying apprentice communities along the Peninsula.

 Each week, we also invite every community member to attend to what the Spirit is saying to her at some point during the week, bless at least two people (one in the community; one outside church walls), learn from the life of Jesus (taking a moment in the scriptures at least once a week), and eat with two people (one in the community; one outside church walls).
 We would use the acronym A.B.L.E to help us remember these habits.
 And then, during our prayer times (see below), we check in about what the Spirit is saying to us, how the life of Jesus is shaping us, and how our blessing and eating is forging community and leading to God’s welcome.
 For more info on A.B.L.E. check out this PDF.